ptrktn/sellms-course-project/project_requirements.md

 - **FR-1:** The system SHALL accept manual inputs for season and location.
 - **FR-2:** The system SHALL automatically derive season from current date/time and location from IP-based geolocation when user has not provided those parameters.
 - **FR-3:** The system SHALL allow users to toggle between manual and automatic context at any time.
-- **FR-4:** The system SHALL generate wine + cheese recommendations with justification, regional fit, seasonal notes, and serving suggestions.
+- **FR-4:** The system SHALL generate wine and cheese recommendations with justification, regional fit, seasonal notes, and serving suggestions.

 ## LLM integration and prompt design